 The analysis results show that 70.19% of the workers agreed for the presence of the relationship between health and safety at work and QWL, this reveals that, the health and safety at work is an essential element of the QWL.
 Improving the health and safety at work will contribute in raising the organization's value.
 The results are consistent with both, Sajjad (2014) and Singh (2012), who concluded in their studies that there is an effect of health and safety at work on QWL and it leads to an organizational efficiency and commitment.
-The findings also are consistent with Asgari (2012) who proved the relationship between health and safety and QWL, as well as it enhances the organizational citizenship and the working conditions of the workplace.
+The findings also are consistent with Asgari (2012) who proved the relationship between health and safety at work and QWL, as well as it enhances the organizational citizenship and the working conditions of the workplace.
 In addition, Gupta (2011) agreed with these findings where he demonstrated that health and safety at work affects and enhances QWL.
 The finding is consistent also with the study of Shahbazi (2011) which shows that health and safety at work affects QWL and performance.
 As well as, Normala (2010) concluded the relationship between health and safety and QWL.
 Moreover, Markham (2010) proved that health and safety play a significant role in determining the level of QWL.
-The findings are consistent also with Rethinam (2008) who found a strong relationship between health and safety and QWL.
-Finally, Saraji (2006) demonstrated the effect of health and safety on QWL.
+The findings are consistent also with Rethinam (2008) who found a strong relationship between health and safety on QWL.